Demam20/cool-weather-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.26.
 Json- working with Data and API in JavaScript.

-It shows weather by insert the city
+It shows weather by insert the name of city

 ## Development server